**Open for MATURE applicants (only)**

 The Access Foundation Programme is free for participants.
 Students on the programme are not eligible for the SUSI grant.
 Students in receipt of a qualifying social welfare payment may be eligible for the Back to Education Allowance.

 Applicants apply directly to the DIT by way of a paper application form.
 Applicants are shortlisted for eligibility and suitability.
 Applicants successful at this stage are called for interview.
-Interviews will happen in early June.
+Interviews will happen in late August / early September.
 Offers are made to candidates based on the application form and interview.

 Applicants are advised to read through the Candidate Brief before attempting the application form.
 This will give you advice and guidance on how to apply for the programme.
 Download the Candidate Brief by clicking the blue link below.